2030 Commonwealth Games

-The 2030 Commonwealth Games, officially known as the XXIV Commonwealth Games, is a planned multi-sport event which, subject to approval by the 74 Commonwealth nations and territories at a vote on 26 November 2025, will be hosted in Ahmedabad, the largest city in Gujarat, India in 2030.
-This will be the second Commonwealth Games to be hosted in India, following the 2010 Games in Delhi, and the third in Asia; It will be the centenary edition of the event.
+The 2030 Commonwealth Games, officially known as the XXIV Commonwealth Games and commonly known as Amdavad 2030, is a planned multi-sport event scheduled to take place in Ahmedabad, Gujarat, India, in October 2030.
+This will be the second Commonwealth Games to be hosted in India, following the 2010 Games in Delhi, and the third in Asia.
+It will also be the centenary edition of the event.